cheatcode/joystick/README.md

 To utilize SelectiveFetch, as part of the options object passed to a `get()` or `set()` call, include the `output` property, set to an array of strings describing the data you want to get back in return.

-For example, iimage one of our getters returned data like this:
+For example, imagine one of our getters returned data like this:

 ```javascript
 {